01Joseph-Hwang10/git-remote-get/.github/CONTRIBUTING.md

-# Contributing to `gget`
+# Contributing to `git-remote-get`

 Contributions are always welcome.
-Before contributing please read the [code of conduct](./CODE_OF_CONDUCT.md) & [search the issue tracker](https://github.com/01Joseph-Hwang10/gget/issues); Your issue may have already been discussed or fixed in master.
+Before contributing please read the [code of conduct](./CODE_OF_CONDUCT.md) & [search the issue tracker](https://github.com/01Joseph-Hwang10/git-remote-get/issues); Your issue may have already been discussed or fixed in master.
 To contribute, [fork](https://docs.github.com/get-started/quickstart/fork-a-repo) this repository, commit your changes, & [send a pull request](https://docs.github.com/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests).

 ## Pull Request Guidelines